Who is a follower of Messiah?

 - Lovers of pleasures more than lovers of God (obeying our own lusts, instead of obeying His commandments)

-Does this list accurately describe today’s culture?
+Does this list accurately describe today’s rebellious behaviour?

 Yes it does!